-Notwithstanding, while the past few years have seen fairly benign rates of inflation in labour and materials both in the countries in which we operate, those that we source from and those that we sell to, since the end of the 2021 FY, we are now seeing worrying signs of inflation in almost all countries.
-In the US, UK and Denmark, countries in which we have operations, inflation has moved from 1.2%, 0.9%, and 0.3% in 2020 to 7.0%, 5.4%, and 1.6% today respectively.
+While in the past few years we have seen fairly benign rates of inflation in labor and materials in the countries in which we operate and those countries from which we source raw materials and components from and those that we sell to, since the middle of 2022 FY we have been seeing worrying signs of inflation in almost all countries.
+In the US, UK and Denmark, countries in which we have operations, inflation has moved to 7.7%, 11.1%, and 10.1% as of October 31, 2022, respectively.